How to Prepare your Antenna Site for the Flagpole Antenna, an HF Vertical Dipole Antenna System

-Note: some folks may find their ground is unreasonably difficult to dig and 2' and 3' respectively can be used without too much fuss from our engineer.
-Please try to use the dimensions and advice we advise.
+Note: Some folks may find their ground unreasonably difficult to dig and therefore 2' deep is fine without too much fuss from our structural engineer.

-The antennas are strong and built to be free-standing yet also light enough to handle and build for one single person, alone if you wish.
+The antennas are strong and built to be free-standing yet also light enough to handle by one single person, alone if you wish.
 One customer completed the process from his wheelchair with no other help.
 You can do this too.

 Weight and dimensions are:

-Many will find incorporating a Sonotube within the hole is helpful for a clean worksite.
-This is a mesh sleeve that can be inserted into your ground hole to serve as a mold for your concrete pour within the hole.
-These are $10-15 at your hardware store.
+Many will find incorporating a Sonotube within the hole helpful for a clean worksite.
+This is a mesh sleeve that can be inserted into your ground hole to serve as a mold or tidy sleeve for your concrete pour.
+You can find these for $10-15 at your hardware store.
 They will also have ideas for the proper size of the hole as they will know your region's ground and dirt.

-For ideas and visuals on how others are doing it...
-You can see several installations on our YouTube page and in the Customers Tab here in the FAQs.
+For ideas and visuals on how others are installing, you can see several installations on our YouTube page and in the Customer Reviews Tab in our Library of FAQs.

 Some have reported having a second DX Flagpole for portable use.
 In these cases, some have secured the antenna to patios, hotel decks, RV camper wheels, picnic tables, and other portable and quick-deploy scenarios.

-This antenna system is extremely rugged yet elegant in appearance with its clean lines and high-quality finish.
+This antenna system is built rugged yet elegant in aesthetic appearance with its clean lines and high-quality finish.
 Again, no stubs, coils, or unsightly wires, simply a polished Flagpole Antenna.
-Being lightweight enough to assemble and disassemble rapidly, it does make for a quick deploy, portable radio station good for all bands as easily as a rugged and permanent all-band HF to VHF antenna system.
+Being lightweight enough to assemble and disassemble rapidly for quick deploy field operation and portable operations yet made for permanent installation in the fanciest of HOA communities.
 See our Ski Bag portable story as one example.

 Ham Radio is fun again!
 Pass it on.